The period matrix of the hyperelliptic curve $w^2=z^{2g+1}-1$: Algorithm

 We identify chord diagrams with linear chord diagrams.
 A linear chord diagram in the plane with $k$ chords is defined as an interval $[0, 2k]$, together with $k$ oriented simple arcs in the upper half plane between the integer points $\{1,2,\ldots, 2k\}$.

 Cut open a chord diagram from Section \ref{Intersection numbers} at a certain point on $S^1$.
 By identifying the $2g$ chords with loops $\{c_1,c_2,\ldots,c_{2g}\}$, we have the corresponding linear chord diagram.
 The end points of $c_i$'s on $S^1$ determine the intersection number $c_i \cdot c_j$.
-Because the chord slide method is independent of the choice of cutting points, we may choose any point on $S^1$ as cutting points.
+We remark that $c_i \cdot c_j$ is independent of the choice of cutting points, but the chord slide method depends on it.

 For $C_{7,2}$, choosing point $3$ in Figure \ref{chord-digram} produces the linear chord diagram in Figure \ref{linear-chord-diagram}.